luci-project/bean/README.md

 Dependencies
 ------------

- - [ELFO](https://gitlab.cs.fau.de/heinloth/elfo) is used to access the contents of [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format)-Files
+ - [Elfo](https://gitlab.cs.fau.de/luci-project/elfo) is used to access the contents of [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format)-Files
- - [Dirty Little Helper](https://gitlab.cs.fau.de/heinloth/dlh) provides the required standard library functions as well as the data structures (tree/hash set/map)
+ - [Dirty Little Helper](https://gitlab.cs.fau.de/luci-project/dlh) provides the required standard library functions as well as the data structures (tree/hash set/map)
  - [Capstone](http://www.capstone-engine.org/) is used to disassemble the binary sections

 Build
 -----

-Just run `make`.
+After ensuring all submodules are checked out (`git submodule update --init --recursive`), just run `make`.
 This will create two static libraries:

- - `libbean.a` contains the binary analyzer
+ - `libs/libbean.a` contains the binary analyzer
- - `libbean-pack.a` also includes the Bean dependencies (Capstone and DLH)
+ - `libbean.a` also includes the Bean dependencies (Capstone and DLH)

 Examples